 The HYPR RADIUS server comes with a local RADIUS client that is web based and can be used to test the RADIUS server functionality with the configured RP.
 Follow these instructions to make sure that the RADIUS server is successfully authenticating users.

-Go to the RADIUS server login page at https://<host_url>/radius/login on your browser
+On your browser, go to the RADIUS server login page at https://<host_url>/radius/login

 Put in the username of a previously registered user with the relying party and app ID